citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 actually bother drawing them until absolutely necessary, saving a bit of time from not having to go through the drawing procedure for every individual vertex.
-Although most games don't use immediate mode at all due to it being extremely slow, a handful do use it for a handful of visual effects, like Super Mario Bros.
+Although most games don't use immediate mode at all due to it being extremely slow, a handful do use it for a handful of visual effects, like New Super Mario Bros.
 2.

 About a year ago when the GPU code on Citra was rewritten, a handful of calls to the drawing routine were removed, as it was believed they were unnecessary.
 Turns